 Hardwood flooring is ideally suited for moderately used rooms with low moisture levels.
 Living rooms, bedrooms, and dining areas are excellent candidates for hardwood, as they typically provide a comfortable and inviting atmosphere.
 The natural warmth and beauty of hardwood can also add a touch of elegance to these spaces.

-Wood-look tile is a versatile option that excels in busy areas with high moisture levels.
+Wood look tile is a versatile option that excels not just in low-use spaces but also in busy areas with high moisture levels.
 Kitchens, bathrooms, and entryways are ideal locations for wood look tile.
+One standout choice is the Preston 8x48 Matte Porcelain Tile in Birch, as depicted in the photo above, which features a soft, light beige tone.
+Its natural warmth and realistic wood grain make it a perfect choice for creating a bright, inviting kitchen or dining room.
 Its durability, resistance to water damage, and ease of cleaning also make it a practical and stylish choice for these demanding spaces.

 Open Floor Plans and Mixed Materials